diego1q2w/antaeus/README.md

 `Iteration 12` - Added the payment logic using `EvenSourcing` so we get the latest state of the PaymentInvoice upon which we are going to decide if is worth retrying.

+`Iteration 13` - Wire up the retryer service, it emits 2 events `InvoicePayRetryApproved` and `InvoicePayRetryDisApproved`.
+Which will be used to either retry the payment or mark it as failed.
+The `InvoicePayRetryDisApproved` will be used for the notification domain as well.

 ## Developing